On this page

 Safety data published + WADA statement

-Stier et al. publish pooled safety analysis of 6 trials (900+ participants): safety profile indistinguishable from placebo.
-WADA issues clarifying statement confirming AOD-9604 is prohibited under S0.
+Stier et al. publish pooled safety analysis of 6 trials (900+ participants): tolerability profile indistinguishable from placebo.
+WADA issues a clarifying statement confirming AOD-9604 is prohibited for athletes.

 - 2015Preclinical